KING0712/KING_SAVE/README.md

 - `HASH` Your API Hash from my.telegram.org
 - `ID` Your API ID from my.telegram.org
 - `TOKEN` Your bot token from [BotFather](https://telegram.me/BotFather)
-- `STRING` Your pyrogram session string, you can get it from [VJ String Session Generator Bot](https://telegram.me/VJStringSessionBot)
+- `STRING` Your pyrogram session string, you can get it from [King String Session Generator Bot](https://telegram.me/VJStringSessionBot)

 ---